Skip to content

 Use Pause when:

-List controls (menu actions that unlock workflows)
+List controls (menu actions)

 The menu contains the controls that turn scanning into action.